Adphorus/react-summary/README.md

 | itemRenderer          | Identity (returns given parameter)            | A wrapper function for styling items |

-To styling items, you can provide react components instead of using itemRenderer.
+To styling items, you can provide react components in your collection instead of using itemRenderer.

 Translation strings: